diegugawa/miniconda-jupyter/README.md

 > Note: The script `source_docker.sh` is needed for the scripts starting with `docker_jupyter*.sh` to execute the logic inside the docker container.

-### Using install Miniconda

-1. The first script available in this repository is called `install_miniconda.sh`.
-This script allows you to install miniconda in Linux or MacOS.
-It uses the file "requirements.txt" to install the packages during the miniconda installation for jupyterhub or jupyterlab.
-    ```bash

-    Usage: `bash install_miniconda.sh`
-    Use "bash install_miniconda.sh --help" for more information.

-    Description: Install miniconda from source.

-    Required:
-    REQUIREMENTS_FILE    The file to install the packages during the miniconda installation for jupyterhub or jupyterlab
-                         Default is "requirements.txt" located in the folder where this script is running IF you are running this script _on it's own_

-    Optional environment variables:
-    MINICONDA_VERSION    The version of miniconda that is going to be installed.
-                         Default is '4.9.2'

-    MINICONDA_HOME       This is the path where miniconda is going to be installed.
-                         Default in "linux" is '/opt
-                         Default in "MacOS" is '${HOME}' (the user''s home folder)

-    VENV                 The virtual environment specific to the packages that are going to be installed
-                         Default is 'myenv'
-    ```

-    * NOTE: As you can see, because the "requirements" file is unique to each case, the path to the file needs to be updated so the script doesn't exit during execution.

 ### Using Docker Jupyterhub

 The script `docker_jupyterhub.sh` does the following: